 What we do...

-Our Emotional Wellbeing and Mental Health Support Service offers specialist group work and 1to1 sessions for those experiencing mental ill health or who may benefit from emotional support.
+Our Emotional Wellbeing and Mental Health Support Service offers specialist group work, 1to1 sessions, and counselling, for those experiencing mental ill health or who may benefit from emotional support.
 We work with all ages but particularly specialise in working with children, teenagers and young adults.

 we are happy to work with people who may also be engaging with other services